apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 }
 ```

-### Write GAR files
+### Write GraphAr format files

-As same with the readers, the GAR writers provide different-level
+As same with the readers, the GraphAr writers provide different-level
-methods to output the graph data in memory into GAR files.
+methods to output the graph data in memory into GraphAr format files.

 As the simplest cases, the fist example below adds vertices to
 **VerticesBuilder**, and then dumps the data to files; the second